App Ideas

 Planning group events (dinners, trips, parties) across multiple friend groups is chaos.
 An app that handles RSVPs, polls for dates, splits costs, and sends reminders without requiring everyone to download yet another app.

-Freelancers juggle client communication across email, Slack, WhatsApp, and project management tools.
-A unified client portal with file sharing, feedback threads, and milestone tracking keeps everything in one place.
+Freelancers juggle client communication across email, Slack, WhatsApp, and project tools.
+A branded client portal with file sharing, feedback threads, contracts, and milestone tracking keeps everything in one place.
+Win by going vertical - photographers need asset delivery; developers need code-snippet sharing.

 Personal Finance & Budgeting